borntofrappe/fullstack-d3/README.md

 ### Filter

 A selection can be filtered according to a function.
-In the specific project, it is used to have the text label for the histogram bars only on the bars describing at least one observation.
+In the specific project, the `filter()` function is used to have the text label for the histogram bars only on the bars describing at least one observation.

 ```js
 const textGroups = binGroups.filter(yAccessor);